Skint Dad

 Do you have a relative or friend who can help?
 Could they lend you some money to buy food, or have you round for dinner a couple of times?

-However, when we did end up telling, well, everyone about the troubles we were going through with money, our family were the first people stepping up to help out – without making us feel guilty or that we were a failure.
+However, when we did end up telling, well, everyone about the troubles we were going through with money, our family were the first to step up and help – without making us feel guilty or that we were a failure.
 They were supportive and loving.

 Get free food